 I don’t ask a lot of my vacation time.
 If I’m able to eat at least some delicious food, have an adventure and see something breathtakingly gorgeous, I’m happy.
-On my recent trip to Salt Lake City with my wife Lina, we managed not only to find a glorious mix of delicious fast food and casual fine dining, but also to nearly kill ourselves when a snowstorm blew in on a mountain hike while we were nearly at 12,000 feet; nonetheless, during our nearly 20 hours of hiking over three days, we were witness to colorful autumnal beauty in the mountains, peaceful secluded waterfalls and stunning winter landscapes at high altitude.
+On my recent trip to Salt Lake City, we managed not only to find a glorious mix of delicious fast food and casual fine dining, but also to nearly kill ourselves when a snowstorm blew in on a mountain hike while we were nearly at 12,000 feet; nonetheless, during our nearly 20 hours of hiking over three days, we were witness to colorful autumnal beauty in the mountains, peaceful secluded waterfalls and stunning winter landscapes at high altitude.
 Instead of my conventional verbosity, I’ll tell the story of our trip mostly through pictures.

 The hike up to Waterfall Canyon is a beautiful one.
 The path to the waterfall partially follows the Bonneville Shoreline Trail, which itself tracks the shoreline of an ancient freshwater lake the size of Lake Michigan.
 Over 15,000 years ago, through a series of cataclysms, the lake was reduced to its current size and salinified through evaporation.
 Today, all the that remains is the 35-foot deep Great Salt Lake.
 The waterfall feeds a stream that indirectly feeds the Great Salt Lake.